edv/docker-timelapse/README.md

-# Timelapse creator for Synology Surveillance Station
+# Timelapse creator
+forked from edv/docker-timelapse
 ## Introduction

 I use Synology Surveillance Station with a couple of IP cameras.
 Surveillance Station is configured to create a snaphot every 2 minutes on each of these cameras.
 These snapshots are used by this Docker image to create a timelapse when the day is over.